 If you’d like to get started on a path to better managing your kyphosis or hyperkyphosis, we can help.

-In your first appointment, you’ll meet your qualified physical therapist who has experience and training in working with kyphosis.
+In your first appointment, you’ll meet with one of our qualified DC physical therapists who has experience and training in working with kyphosis.

-From there, you’ll meet with your physical therapist regularly so that they can administer treatments at the clinic and so they can help track your progress.
+From there, you’ll meet with your physical therapist regularly so that they can administer therapy at the clinic and so they can help track your progress.

-Be sure to bring any questions you have about kyphosis or about the treatment process and your licensed physical therapist will be happy to answer them.
+Be sure to bring any questions you have about kyphosis or about the treatment process, and your physical therapist will be happy to answer them.

-Book an appointment at Capitol Physical Therapy, and start working on your health goals today.
+Book your appointment with Capitol Physical Therapy today, and let’s start working on your health goals.

 1331 H St NW #200,